Rack-Robotics/Powercore-V3/README.md

 110: 166
 ```

-If boost-converter lookup table construction is successful, the status LED on the Pico module will turn solid-green, and "Setup complete" will be sent over serial from the Pico.
+If boost converter lookup table construction is successful, the status LED on the Pico module will turn solid green, and "Setup complete" will be sent over serial from the Pico.
 By default, the device enters IDLE mode next.

 ### IDLE MODE